 PCA Mission Statement

-To promote high standards of professionalism and expertise within the industry through training and other support services.
-To promote these standards outside the Association to ensure that members of the Property Care Association are perceived as the best providers in these specialist sectors: structural maintenance, timber preservation, damp and condensation control, flood protection and remediation and the control and management of invasive weeds.
+To promote high standards of professionalism and expertise within the sectors represented through training and other support services.
+To promote these standards outside the Association to ensure that members of the Property Care Association are perceived as the best providers in these specialist sectors: damp control, residential ventilation, timber preservation, structural waterproofing, structural repair, flood resilience and remediation and invasive weed control.